Something went wrong.

 There’s a bus from Madrague de Montdragon, on the southern edge of Marseille, to Les Goudes, or take the boat from Pointe-Rouge.

 At Les Goudes, on the rocks, you’ll find the super trendy Tuba Club, a restaurant and place to stay.
-In the harbour, France: the Monocle Handbook recommends L’Auberge du Corsaire Chez Paul, an institution famed for its bouillabaisse.

 Some of the best ice-creams are found on the corner, at La Gelateria des Goudes.
 I went for two scoops: a Libanaise (pistachio and orange flower) and an apricot sorbet.